Recovering Injected Astrophysics from the LISA Galactic Double White Dwarf Binaries: A synthetic galaxy of LISA sources

-In order to simulate a LISA population of DWD binaries, we need to sample from star formation assumptions in a synthetic galaxy.
-We fill this synthetic galaxy with binaries simulated by COSMIC to construct a galactic DWD population.
+we need to assume a star formation history by sampling from star formation in a synthetic galaxy.

+We fill this synthetic galaxy with binaries simulated by COSMIC to construct a Galactic DWD population.
 Following this, we classify binaries based on whether they have time to form and remain in the LISA band until present day.
 Finally, the binaries resolved above the confusion limit are identified from the sample population and their uncertainties are estimated using a Fisher matrix method with the ldasoft code \citep{ldasoft}.

 \begin{subsection}{Sampling star formation with FIRE-2 m12i}